cityofaustin/hack-the-traffic/README.md

 12:00 PM – 6:00 PM CST

 ### Register for Our Event
-Please let us know you're coming by registering on our [Eventbrite Page](https://www.eventbrite.com/e/atx-hack-the-traffic-registration-31722953207?)
+Let us know you're coming by registering on our [Eventbrite Page](https://www.eventbrite.com/e/atx-hack-the-traffic-registration-31722953207?)

 ### Communicate with Your Fellow Hackers
-We'll be using Slack messaging leading up to and during the hackathon.

 1. Add yourself to [Open Austin's Slack Team](http://slack.open-austin.org)